microsoft/vscode-docs/docs/java/java-editing.md

 ### IntelliSense

 Code completion in Visual Studio Code for Java is provided by [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).
-Since the extension is powered by the same [Java development tools (JDT)](https://www.eclipse.org/jdt/) behind Eclipse, you can expect the same level of competency from that.
+The extension is powered by the same [Java development tools (JDT)](https://www.eclipse.org/jdt/) behind Eclipse, so you can expect the same level of support.

-In additional, there's also AI-assisted IntelliSense called [IntelliCode](https://visualstudio.microsoft.com/services/intellicode/).
+In addition, there's also AI-assisted IntelliSense called [IntelliCode](https://visualstudio.microsoft.com/services/intellicode/).
 It saves you time by putting what you're most likely to use at the top of your completion list.
-IntelliCode recommendations are based on thousands of open source projects on GitHub each with over 100 stars, so it’s trained on most common usages from high quality projects.
+IntelliCode recommendations are based on thousands of open source projects on GitHub each with over 100 stars, so it’s trained on the most common usages from high quality projects.
 When combined with the context of your code, the completion list is tailored to promote those practices.
 Here's IntelliCode for Java in action.

 ![IntelliCode](images/java-editing/intellicode.gif)